objektwerks/python/README.md

 >Initially, I experienced **zero** errors with fastapi / pydantic imports.

->Rebuilding the virtual env failed to resolve the fastap / pydantic import issue.
+>Rebuilding the virtual env failed to resolve the fastapi / pydantic import issue.

 >I recently moved to UV, to include Ruff.
 But Ruff was just as clueless about expression, fastapi, pydantic and requests imports.